 Companies that are resident in Ireland may avail of the benefits of Ireland's tax treaty network.
-These tax treaties secure a reduction or, in some cases, a total elimination of withholding tax on dividends, royalties and interest.
-See Appendix 1 and Appendix 2 for details of withholding tax on payments both to and from Ireland.
+These tax treaties secure a reduction or, in some cases, a total elimination of withholding tax on dividends, royalties and interest which would otherwise apply under the domestic provisions.
+See Appendix 1 and Appendix 2 for details of the maximum withholding tax rates applied on payments both to and from Ireland.
 Ireland has tax treaties in effect with the countries listed in the table below.
+The tax treaty between Ireland and Kosovo, which was signed in June 2021, came into force in February 2022.
+Its provisions began to take effect on 1 January 2023.

-Ireland has signed new tax treaties with Kosovo, Kenya and Ghana and procedures to ratify these treaties are ongoing.
-In addition, Ireland has also signed a protocol to amend the existing treaty and amending protocol with Germany.
-Procedures to ratify the protocol are underway.
-Ireland has concluded negotiations for new treaties with Oman and Uruguay and for protocols to the existing treaties with Guernsey, Isle of Man and Mexico.
+Ireland has also signed new tax treaties with Kenya and Ghana and procedures to ratify these treaties are ongoing.
+In addition, the Protocol to the existing treaty and amending protocol between Ireland and Germany entered into force on 30 December 2021.
+Its provisions began to take effect on 1 January 2022.
+Ireland has concluded negotiations for new treaties with Oman and Uruguay and for protocols to the existing treaties with Guernsey, the Isle of Man and Mexico.
+The protocols for both Guernsey and the Isle of Man entered into force on 19 December 2022 and the provisions began to take effect on 1 January 2023.

-Treaties in force as at 1/1/2022
+Treaties in force as at 1/1/2023